javascript-tutorial/en.javascript.info/1-js/7-deeper/3-function-object/5-sum-many-brackets/solution.md

 1. For the whole thing to work *anyhow*, the result of `sum` must be function.
 2. That function must keep in memory the current value between calls.
 3. According to the task, the function must become the number when used in `==`.
-Functions are objects, so as described in the chapter <info:object-tostring-valueof>, they use `valueOf` for such conversion.
-So we should give it the `valueOf` that returns the right number.
-Or if we want it to behave the same in a string context too, then `toString`.
+Functions are objects, so the conversion happens as described in the chapter <info:object-toprimitive>, and we can provide our own method that returns the number.

 Now the code: